 Ever since my Ultimate Europe trip with EF Ultimate Break I’ve kept a travel journal.
 It is a leatherbound journal with a depiction of Florence on the leather and blank pages.

 I’m surprised at the details that I’ve forgotten on past travels and am so glad that I wrote them down.
+People also make hiking journals now to keep all the details of the hikes you go on.

 Mobile Photo Lens Kit